nolansmurro/subreddit-nlp-classification/README.md

 | Tuned Testing   | 0.846   |

 ##### Interpretation:
-The model achieved a high training accuracy of 97.74%, suggesting strong performance on the training data.
-However, the significant gap between training and testing accuracy indicates a potential issue of overfitting.
+The model achieved a high training accuracy of 97.74%, indicating strong performance on the training data.
+However, the gap between training and testing accuracy suggests potential overfitting.

-The testing accuracy of 84.69% shows reasonable generalization to new, unseen data.
+The testing accuracy of 84.69% reflects good generalization to new data.
+More importantly, the classification report shows that precision and recall are well-balanced between both classes, with F1-scores close in value.
+This suggests that the model does not heavily favor either /r/houseplants or /r/gardening and performs consistently across both communities.

 Addressing overfitting may involve adjusting model complexity, regularization, or dataset size.
 Further hyperparameter tuning may optimize testing data performance.